kc-clintone/paircoding/GIT_SETUP.md

 ---

-You are now ready to use Git!
+You are now ready to use Git, happy coding!